NorraineL/MyProject1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because using ansible makes the installation, update and adding servers much quickier.
+No configuration was performed manually, which is advantageous because using ansible makes the installation, update and adding servers much quicker.

 - What is the main advantage of automating configuration with Ansible?

 The main aim of ansible is to provide large productivity gains to a wide variety of automation challenges.
-This tool is very easy and simple to use and yet powerful enough to automate complex multi-tier IT application environments.
+This tool is extremely easy and simple to use and yet powerful enough to automate complex multi-tier IT application environments.
 Here are some of the advantages of using Ansible:

-- Ansible is an open source tool
+- Ansible is an open-source tool
-- Shell script are simple and no need of any other software installated
+- Shell scripts are simple and no need of any other software installed
-- It only need to run script one time and everything will be setup
+- It only needs to run script one time and everything will be setup
-- Ansible does not requires angents
+- Ansible does not requires agents
 - Ansible has powerful features that can manage the network, operating systems and services.
-Ansible provides hundreds of modules to manage them
 - No extra software on the server.
-- Ansible can be customized as they IT needs
+- Ansible can be customized as what IT needs

 The playbook implements the following tasks:
 - Install docker.io